Building Futures Before Barriers Begin: How supported accommodation helps 16 to18 year olds prepare for independence and work.

 A Welsh Perspective: The Transition Gap

-In Wales, legislation such as the Social Services and Well-being (Wales) Act 2014 requires local authorities to prepare young people for adulthood.In practice, this transition planning can happen late or unevenly due to resource pressures.
+In Wales, the Social Services and Well-being (Wales) Act 2014 requires local authorities to prepare young people for adulthood.In reality, transition planning often happens late or inconsistently because of resource pressures and siloed systems.

-That’s where providers like Oasis Care step in, building independence, promoting education, and bridging the space between care and self-reliance.
+That’s where providers like Oasis Care step in — building independence, promoting education, and bridging the gap between care and self-reliance.

-Government programmes like Jobs Growth Wales+ and the Young Person’s Guarantee aim to create employment routes post-18, but without early support, too many young people are unready to benefit.
+Government programmes like Jobs Growth Wales+ and the Young Person’s Guarantee open new employment routes post-18 — but without early preparation, too many young people aren’t ready to benefit from them.

 As of October 2025, only 41% of care-experienced young people aged 18–25 in England and Wales were in education, employment, or training (DfE & StatsWales, 2025).

-Those outcomes don’t begin at 18.They start years earlier, when young people are still learning to trust adults, regulate emotions, and picture themselves in a classroom or workplace.
+Those outcomes don’t begin at 18 — they start years earlier, when young people are still learning to trust adults, regulate emotions, and picture themselves as part of a community.

 What Works in Early Independence Support